 Assassination Classroom is based on a manga series by Yusei Matsui.
 The anime is produced by Lerche and directed by Seiji Kishi.
 As of this writing, FUNimation Entertainment holds the North American streaming license for the series.

-At the beginning of the series, we see a group of students trying to kill their teacher; the teacher is a powerful alien octopus creature who destroyed 70% of the moon.
+At the beginning of the series, we see a group of students trying to kill their teacher, who is a powerful alien octopus creature that destroyed 70% of the moon.
 The creature claims that within a year, he will destroy Earth, but he offers a chance for mankind to avoid this fate.
-He declares that he wants to be the teacher for class E-3 at Kunugigaoka Junior High School, and the Japanese government offers the class a 10 billion yen reward to the student who can kill the teacher before the year is up.
+He declares that he wants to be the teacher for Class E-3 at Kunugigaoka Junior High School, and the Japanese government offers the class a 10 billion yen reward to the student who can kill the teacher before the year is up.
 Unfortunately, it’s not as easy as it sounds, since the alien can move at Mach 20.
 Also, as part of the agreement, the teacher is unable to harm the students in any way.

 Another advantage the anime has is the fact that the episode was able to expound on the reactions in the world when the creature had destroyed 70% of the moon.
 While this fact was mentioned in the manga, the author could only devote so many panels to it before moving the story along.
 I thought this was a nice touch.

 Overall, this first episode followed the first chapter of the manga rather closely.
 The only real difference I saw was that the assignment that was given to the students right before Nagisa makes his assassination attempt was slightly different.
 Speaking of Nagisa’s assassination attempt, I was impressed on how the anime built up the suspense as Nagisa walked toward the teacher with his assignment.
 So far, the director for the series has been making great use of his visual medium to convey the story that appeared in the manga.